Quinn Whitney Wilson is Giving Black Women The Big, Beautiful Art They Deserve

 “All we can really do, if we're being genuine to ourselves and art, is represent what we know.
 And what I knew was being Black is beautiful and being thick is beautiful,” she says, of the impact that night had on the cultural conversation that followed.

-Pyer Moss Puff Sleeve Track Jacket, $450 USD, available at PyerMoss.com; Adidas Bra; Longchamp Shorts; Longchamp Boots; Stylists own necklace; Talents own bandana.
+Pyer Moss Puff Sleeve Track Jacket, $450, available at PyerMoss.com; Adidas Bra; Longchamp Shorts; Longchamp Boots; Stylists own necklace; Talents own bandana.

 Wilson began her work with Lizzo as a makeup artist at 17, and the two have been creative collaborators ever since.
 Now, at 27, Wilson can’t put a name to how her art has evolved over the decade that they have been working together, necessarily, but she is assured about her intentions.